robotpony/w42/content/blog/2025/nostalgia-is-a-powerful-design-tool.md

 ## The constraint lesson

-Those pen and ink drawings taught me the same lesson I'd later discover in pixel art and code: constraints force creativity.
+Those pen and ink drawings taught me the same lesson I discovered in pixel art and code: constraints force creativity.
 Silverstein could have used watercolors, could have filled every page with elaborate illustrations.
 Instead, he chose black ink on white paper and made that limitation into a signature strength.

 Working within tight constraints, whether it's a four-color palette, a 48-character limit, or just black ink, strips away everything non-essential.
 You can't hide behind ornament.
 Every choice has to count.
 The result isn't diminished by the limitation; it's distilled to its essence.